acq4/acq4/documentation/source/userGuide/principles.rst

 Modules
 -------

 A *module* is a single, independently functioning user interface.
 Each module has its own window and can be opened/closed without affecting other modules.
-By default, ACQ4 starts my displaying the *manager module*.
+By default, ACQ4 starts by displaying the *manager module*.
 As you might guess, this is a user interface to the Manager itself, from which you can launch new modules and interact directly with devices in the system.
 Other modules include:
     * Camera - live streaming and recording of video
     * Patch - for monitoring progress in cell patching and long-term cell health
     * Protocol Runner - the workhorse for running arbitrary protocols